analohg/pleo_assessment/README.md

 For my model structure, I built  3 folders:

-- staging: This houses all the source data.
+- Staging: This houses all the source data.
 I also create a sub-folder "billing_data" to group my sources appropriately.
 In this case, data from billing will go on billing_data.
 If I had data from marketing tools like Google Analytics, this would go under a new sub-folder like "marketing"

 - Intermediate: This houses all my transformations.
 In this instance, I have created a model "int_invoice_amount_converted_to_eur" that converts the amount field from the invoice_item model into euros